Games-of-Threads/TESTEX2-Emmely/README.md

 > "Quantifiable Metrics allows you to judge how effective and efficient the code review precess is for you team."

 The metrics should be something that could be measured in a indisputable way.
 It's important because we want to know that the time we put into a process adds value.
 Our goal is to deliver good quality software.
-Lesser issue reports from customer could be such a metrics to messure that.
+Lesser issue reports from customer could be such a metrics to measure that the code reviewing process leads to that.